sjsyrek/maryamyriameliamurphies.js/README.md

 Since the average explanation of functional programming terminology makes about as much sense to the average reader as the average page of _Finnegans Wake_, I gave this library a whimsical, literary name.
 Also, I'm an English literature Ph.D. student, and functional code strikes me as poetic (as "composed" in multiple senses) even though the technical explanations are impenetrably obtuse.
 All you need to know—in fact, all I understand—is that a pure function (or a morphism in general) simply describes how one thing can predictably transform into another.
 So a functional program, much like Joyce's final work, is an extended description of how things change.

 These functions are experimental, as Haskell's type system translates only awkwardly to a JavaScript idiom, but I'd be delighted if any of them turn out to be useful.
 I tried hard to make them as pure as possible, which is why most (but not all) of them accept as arguments and return as values single values, and very few are defined as methods on prototypes.
-I also followed Haskell code patterns as closely as I could and as made sense given each implementation, resulting in a style that is sometimes extremely straightforward and sometimes bewilderingly terse.
+I also followed Haskell code patterns as closely as I could for each implementation (as much as it made sense to do so), resulting in a style that is sometimes extremely straightforward and sometimes bewilderingly terse.

 I developed the code using the [Babel](http://babeljs.io/) package on [Node.js](https://nodejs.org/en/), linted both source and distribution code with the [babel-eslint](https://github.com/babel/babel-eslint) parser for the latest version of [ESLint](http://eslint.org), and tested the transpiled ES5 output with [Mocha](http://mochajs.org) and the [should.js](http://shouldjs.github.io) assertion library.
 Since it uses the ES2015 [Reflect](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Reflect) and [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects, you will need to install the [babel-polyfill](http://babeljs.io/docs/usage/polyfill/) package with [npm](https://www.npmjs.com) and include it in your project or copy and paste the code from `polyfill.js` to get it to work in [Node](https://nodejs.org/en/) or the browser, respectively.
 ES2015 features may not be uniformly supported in all environments, and certain features (such as Proxy) cannot be polyfilled.